-The Audit Committee annually reviews the qualifications, performance and independence of the Company's independent registered public accountant in accordance with regulatory requirements and guidelines and evaluates whether to change the Company's independent registered public accountant.
+The Audit Committee annually reviews the qualifications, performance and independence of the Company's independent registered public accounting firm in accordance with regulatory requirements and guidelines and evaluates whether to change the Company's independent registered public accounting firm.

-Based on this review, the Audit Committee has appointed McGladrey as independent auditors to conduct the Company's annual audit for 2011.
-McGladrey has served as the Company's independent auditors since 2010, and indirectly through Caturano, which was acquired by McGladrey on July 20, 2010, since 2005.
-As a result of the acquisition, Caturano resigned as the Company's independent registered public accountant, and the Audit Committee appointed McGladrey as the Company's new independent registered public accountant on September 22, 2010.
+Based on this review, the Audit Committee has appointed McGladrey as the independent registered public accounting firm to conduct the Company's annual audit for 2011.
+McGladrey has served as the Company's independent registered public accounting firm since 2010, and indirectly through Caturano, which was acquired by McGladrey on July 20, 2010, since 2005.
+As a result of the acquisition, Caturano resigned as the Company's independent registered public accounting firm, and the Audit Committee appointed McGladrey as the Company's new independent registered public accounting firm on September 22, 2010.